-In these terms and conditions (which are referred to in this document as “these terms”), “Client” means the client for whom the Works are to be carried out by the Contractor, “Contractor” means The Clean Plumber Limited, trading as The Clean Plumber, “Contract” means the agreement between the Client and the Contractor to carry out the Works of which these terms form a part and (where these terms are a schedule to a signed agreement between the Client and the Contractor (“the Agreement”)) the Agreement, “Works” means the works described in the Contractor’s estimate and/or as referred to in the Contractor’s Work Detail Sheet or any other document or email issued by the Contractor, as may be varied by agreement in writing between the parties.
+Within the terms and conditions (which are referred to in this document as “these terms”), “Client” means the client for whom the works are to be carried out for by the Contractor.
+“Contractor” means The Clean Plumber Limited, trading as The Clean Plumber.
+“Contract” means the agreement between the Client and the Contractor to carry out the works of which these terms and conditions form a part; and (where these terms and conditions are a schedule to a signed agreement between the Client and the Contractor (“the Agreement”).
+The Agreement, “Works” means the works described in the contractor’s estimate and/or as referred to in the contractor’s work, detail sheet or any other document or email issued by the contractor. as may be varied by the agreement in writing between the both parties.
 For the purposes of these terms, “in writing” includes by email and any document which is set out in a hand held device and any signature on a hand held screen shall be treated as in writing.
 In these terms words importing the masculine gender also include the neuter and the feminine gender and words importing the singular number include also the plural number, where the context so requires.

-2.2 All estimates given by the Contractor, all orders and instructions given by the Client, and all work authorisations, are governed by these terms.
-They supersede any other terms appearing elsewhere and override and exclude any other terms stipulated or incorporated or referred to by the Client, whether in the order or instructions or in any negotiations or in any course of dealing established between the Contractor and the Client, except where these terms are a schedule to a signed Agreement between the Client and the Contractor, in which event these terms apply only to the extent not inconsistent with that Agreement.
+2.2 All estimates given by the Contractor, all orders and instructions given by the Client, and all work authorisations, are governed by these terms and conditions.
+They supersede any other terms and conditions appearing elsewhere, override and exclude any other terms stipulated, incorporated or referred to by the Client, whether in the order, instructions, in any negotiations or in any course of dealing established between the Contractor and the Client, except where these terms are a schedule to a signed Agreement between the Client and the Contractor, in which event these terms apply only to the extent not inconsistent with that Agreement.

 2.3 The Client acknowledges that the Contractor has not made any representations (other than any expressly stated in the Contract and/or in the Contractor’s estimate) which have induced it to enter into the Contract and the Contract shall constitute the entire understanding between the Client and the Contractor for the performance of the Works (and detailed in paragraph 4 below).

-2.4 No modification to the Contract shall be effective unless made by an express written agreement or email exchange between the parties.
-The signing on behalf of the Contractor of any documentation of the Client shall not imply any modification of the Contract.
+2.4 No modification to the Contract shall be effective unless made by an express written agreement or email exchange between both parties.
+Signing on behalf of the Contractor of any documentation of the Client shall not imply any modification of the Contract.

-2.5 Nothing in this Contract is intended to confer on any person any right to enforce any term which that person would not have but for The Contracts (Rights of Third Parties) Act 1999.
-Accordingly, a person who is not a party to this Contract shall have no rights under that Act to enforce any of its terms, but this does not affect any right or remedy of such person which exists or is available apart from that Act.
+2.5 Nothing in this Contract is intended to confer on any person any right to enforce any term which that person wouldn’t have but for The Contracts (Rights of Third Parties) Act 1999.
+Accordingly, a person who isn’t a party to this Contract shall have no rights under that Act to enforce any of its terms, but this doesn’t affect any right or remedy of such person which exists or is available apart from that Act.

 Estimates and variations to the price